Appointment of Chairs and Readers

 3. Proposals to recruit to academic posts

-Any proposal to recruit to academic post must have the agreement and approval of the relevant Head of Department, Faculty Dean before initiating the recruitment process.
+Any proposal to recruit to academic post must have the agreement and approval of the relevant Head of Department, Faculty Dean and the Provost (Permission to fill) before initiating the recruitment process.
 In the case of the Faculty of Medicine, approval from the Dean’s Management Group must be obtained before initiating any academic recruitment process.

 Applications for nominations to Chair or Readership posts should be discussed with the relevant Dean before the application is made.
 Human Resources advice may be sought from the Director of Human Resources.